Siddharthg97/GCP-ML-pipeline/MDO notes.md

 BASICS

-Objective - The objective of MDO is to efficiently manage the inventory collection among Sam's Club such that revenue is recovered the most or recovery rate is highest.
+Objective - The objective of MDO is to predict optmized markdown prices among Sam's Club such that revenue is recovered the most or recovery rate is highest.

 Problem Statement -So generally what happens is when inventory get's reduntant on clubs & we are about to reach liquidation date or in case of seasonal that remain unsold after season getting over,